NbAiLab/notram/model_card_updates/sft_llama_template.md

 ---

 ### Model Overview
+This is the SFT-version of the NB-Llama-models.
+This means the model has gone through supervised finetuning, and it now understands a basic template.
+Note that this model has not yet been aligned, so it will behave fairly unpredictable.
+It is most suited for additional fine tuning.

 **{{ model_name }}** is part of the **NB-Llama-{{ version }}** series of models, trained on top of [{{ base_model_name }}]({{ base_model_link }}).
 This multilingual generative model was fine-tuned specifically to support Norwegian Bokmål, Norwegian Nynorsk, and English, with partial support for Swedish and Danish.